stockphrase/no-silo/content/courses/writing-2/syllabus.md

 way and demonstrate a great deal of thought and care.
 Here are some principles to consider as you craft your posts:

--   `Good posts do not merely summarize`; rather, they should seek to *evaluate* and *engage* the writer's claims or ideas.
+-   **Good posts do not merely summarize**; rather, they should seek to *evaluate* and *engage* the writer's claims or ideas.
 Use your posts to try to come to grips with the reading's ideas (or some aspect of them).

--   `Good posts may seek to take issue with some of the thinking put forth in the reading`.
-However, a good post doesn't just say \"I agree with X\" or \"I disagree with Y.\" Instead, *explicit reasons are stated* and *explanations are made* that challenge or support the writer's ideas.
+-   **Good posts may seek to take issue with some of the thinking put forth in the reading**.
+However, a good post doesn't just say "I agree with X\" or \"I disagree with Y." Instead, *explicit reasons are stated* and *explanations are made* that challenge or support the writer's ideas.
 As you will discover, part of this class involves learning to take responsibility for your claims and arguments.
 This can only be done by providing reasons for the views you hold.

--   `Good posts might alternatively attempt to forge a connection with another reading by demonstrating a relationship between the ideas or arguments involved`.
+-   **Good posts might alternatively attempt to forge a connection with another reading by demonstrating a relationship between the ideas or arguments involved**.
 For example, how might Author A respond to Author B?
 How do their views compare?
 Can their views be reconciled?
     Be specific.
 Show evidence.

--   `Good posts may ask questions or express confusion`.
+-   **Good posts may ask questions or express confusion**.
 Ignorance or confusion is not something to be feared.
 As Henry David Thoreau [once argued](https://www.gutenberg.org/files/1022/1022-h/1022-h.htm),